-- The COASTFISH is recognized as an important EAFM approach towards ensuring sustainable livelihood and Food security, thus, was recommended as one of the major foci of the draft RPOA 2.0. - Draft Regional e-CDT roadmap and technical guideline tailored for CTI-CFF. - Strengthening Organizational and Administration Capacity for improved Fisheries Management (SOACAP) Project in 2017 - 2019 for total USD328,000 and has been completed. - The proposed project has been accepted by CT6 countries for GEF submission. - WWF EU Ocean Governance will CT6 on Coral Reefs rehabilitation and for the learning exchange between Atlantic and Asia Pacific. - Sustainable Fisheries in Asia (SUFIA) is supported by USAID RDMA for SEAFDEC and CTI-CFF for 2 years (2020 to 2022) which was launched in 2020
+The COASTFISH is recognized as an important EAFM approach towards ensuring sustainable livelihood and Food security, thus, was recommended as one of the major foci of the draft RPOA 2.0.

+- Draft Regional e-CDT roadmap and technical guideline tailored for CTI-CFF. - Strengthening Organizational and Administration Capacity for improved Fisheries Management (SOACAP) Project in 2017 - 2019 for total USD328,000 and has been completed. - The proposed Seascape Approach to Securing Coral Reef Fishery and Biodiversity Resources in the Sulu-Sulawesi Seascape project has been accepted by CT6 countries for GEF submission. - WWF EU Ocean Governance supported CT6 on Coral Reefs rehabilitation and for the learning exchange between Atlantic and Asia Pacific. - Sustainable Fisheries in Asia (SUFIA) is supported by USAID RDMA for SEAFDEC and CTI-CFF for 2 years (starting from 2020). - Completed TOR, EAFM Framework, M&E indicators; - EAFM trainings at regional and local levels; countries adopted training modules; countries strengthen fisheries policies and legislations.